History of the Sámi: Cultural pressure

-The early 20th century through World War II
+Early 20th century through World War II

 In the 20th century, Norwegian authorities put the Sámi culture under pressure in order to make the Norwegian language and culture universal.
 A strong economical development of the north also took place, giving Norwegian culture and language status.
 On the Swedish and Finnish side, the authorities were much less militant in their efforts; however, strong economic development in the north led to a weakening of status and economy for the Sámi.

 The strongest pressure took place from around 1900 to 1940, when Norway invested considerable money and effort to wipe out Sámi culture.
 Notably, anyone who wanted to buy or lease state lands for agriculture in Finnmark, had to prove knowledge of the Norwegian language.
 This also ultimately caused the dislocation in the 1920s, that increased the gap between local Sámi groups, something still present today, and sometimes bears the character of an internal Sámi ethnic conflict.

 Just as every portion of the European continent, the circumpolar lands of Norway, Sweden, Finland, and the Soviet Union were not spared the wrath of World War II.
 For the Sámi, who had no concept of national sovereignty, the concept of nations fighting over land was alien.
 Nevertheless, the Sámi would become entrapped in the conflict from all sides.
 Another factor was the heavy war destruction in northern Finland and northern Norway in 1944–45, destroying all existing houses and visible traces of Sámi culture.
 After World War II, the pressure was relaxed somewhat.